Benunc/better-click-to-tweet/better-click-to-tweet/tags/3.4.1/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

-= 4.0 =
-* complete overhaul of the visual editor button courtesy @norcross
-* added the ability to make all links "nofollow" by adding the parameter `nofollow="yes"` to the shortcode.
-* complete overhaul of the settings page for better readability.

 = 3.4.1 =
 * added Serbian translation courtesy of [Borisa Djuraskovic](http://www.webhostinghub.com/ "Web Hosting Hub")